-WordPress Jetpack Plugin packed up with many features that may be useful for most of the WordPress users.
+WordPress Jetpack Plugin is packed with many features that may be useful for most of the WordPress users.
 No matter you are using WordPress for Blogging, Personal Portfolio, E-commerce, or for any other purposes.
 These features will save you from installing tons of plugins.

-In this article, I have discussed the best features available for FREE(Jetpack has paid plans also), that you can use to optimize your WordPress website.
+In this article, I have explained the best features available for FREE(Jetpack has paid plans also), that you can use to optimize your WordPress website.
 I have also described how to enable the features correctly and get the most out of it.

 - #1.
 Downtime Monitoring (Notifications on downtime)